Conjunction (astronomy): Passing closer

 In the night sky over ESO's Very Large Telescope (VLT) observatory at Paranal, the Moon shines along with two bright companions: Venus and Jupiter.

-However, if two celestial bodies attain the same declination at the time of a conjunction in right ascension (or the same ecliptic latitude at a conjunction in ecliptic longitude), the one that is closer to the Earth will pass in front of the other.
-In such a case, a syzygy takes place.
+However, if two celestial bodies attain the same declination (or ecliptic latitude) at the time of a conjunction then the one that is closer to the Earth will pass in front of the other.
 If one object moves into the shadow of another, the event is an eclipse.
-For example, if the Moon passes into the shadow of Earth and disappears from view, this event is called a lunar eclipse.
-If the visible disk of the nearer object is considerably smaller than that of the farther object, the event is called a transit.
-When Mercury passes in front of the Sun, it is a transit of Mercury, and when Venus passes in front of the Sun, it is a transit of Venus.
+For example, the Moon passing through the shadow of Earth is called a lunar eclipse.
+If the visible disk of the nearer object is considerably smaller than that of the farther object, the event is called a transit, such as a transit of Mercury or a transit of Venus across the sun.
 When the nearer object appears larger than the farther one, it will completely obscure its smaller companion; this is called an occultation.
-An example of an occultation is when the Moon passes between Earth and the Sun, causing the Sun to disappear either entirely or partially.
-This phenomenon is commonly known as a solar eclipse.
+An example of an occultation is when the Moon is relatively near and therefore large and passes between Earth and the Sun, causing the Sun to disappear entirely (a total solar eclipse).
 Occultations in which the larger body is neither the Sun nor the Moon are very rare.
 More frequent, however, is an occultation of a planet by the Moon.
 Several such events are visible every year from various places on Earth.